OpenWIS/openwis-documentation/_minutes/2017-06-29-Agenda-OpenWIS-Steering-Committee-2017-Jun-teleconf.md

         - *Discussion*: designation of OpenWIS Core 5.0 / WIS 2.0 as a WMO/CBS Affiliated Project
     - Weather API (Jeremy Tandy)
         - See [Action-SC-2017-17 Project Charter for Weather API](https://github.com/OpenWIS/openwis-documentation/issues/188)
-9. **Review rule clarification on how Association’s funds may be spent**
-    - SC Chair
-    - See [Action-BM-2017-04 Internal Rule change on funding projects](https://github.com/OpenWIS/openwis-documentation/issues/228) *“Propose an Internal Rule change to allow Association funds to be provided to a project during special circumstances, including, but not limited to, during project incubation.”*
 10. **Clarify intent for revision of Technical Committee, Steering Committee and Board roles**
     - SC Chair
     - Agree scope and allocation/assignment of action item [Action-SC-2017-14 Improve processes for managing new projects](https://github.com/OpenWIS/openwis-documentation/issues/185) *“In light of the discussion around new projects during SC-MAR2017 (eg: FMI's [smartmet](https://github.com/fmidev/)) and the uncertainties this has surfaced around the roles of PMC/TC/SC, review the Articles, Internal Rules and Technical Rules and propose any improvements.”*